worakritsoo/svelte-ionic/README.md

 ## Pane integration is WIP
 Pane needs ion-content  to be set to `scroll-y:false` to avoid strange UI on some devices.

+## PWA no 200 when offline
+This is something that requires a bit more work on my end - finding the right toolbox to do 200 when offline and at the same time a developer friendly implementation for changes.
+Probably it exists already, but just need to research a bit more.

 # Remarks while working on Ionic - Svelte integration